 The financial challenge faced by the Council is set against a background of government grant reduction and recovery from a period of recession and low economic growth.
-This is compounded by significant uncertainty in relation to the economic impact of Covid-19, as well as the impact this could have on future growth and jobs, nationally and locally.

 The Council is committed to delivering high quality services for its residents and to make Mansfield and the district a place where people want to live and do business.
 The Transformation Plan sets out the approach to be taken to achieve this against this financial and economic background.